----- [Part 1 of Labels and Safety Series] -----

 Protecting the clients’ safety helps them associate your brand with quality, which is good for marketing.
 Southwest Airlines, which is known for its superior customer service, safeguards its workers’ health.
 They voluntarily endorse the company in return.

-They help businesses avoid costly lawsuits.
+Help businesses avoid costly lawsuits

 Imagine if a customer slipped on your shop’s wet floor and hit his head because he did not see any “wet floor” signs.
 Or what if workers got trapped inside a burning building that lacked fire exit signs?